George Sranko, B.Sc., MA (Hons)

 Here’s my lecture on continents that won’t keep still, presented in two parts:

-Here’s a complete list of cruises we’ve taken – perhaps we’ve shared one or two of these cruises with you!?
+Here’s a complete list of cruises we’ve taken plus upcoming assignments.
+Perhaps we’ve shared one or two of these cruises with you in the past!?
 Or perhaps we’ll meet on board during one of my upcoming assignments?

 - 2019-Dec Seabourn Ovation – Dubai to Singapore – 19 days